dguest/delphes-pilot/README.md

 Edit `config.sh` to point at your installation of pythia and Delphes.
 If you're using the madgraph-provided versions, you can just set `MG_DIR` in the example config provided.

+If you want to modify the pythia/Delphes cards used during the processing, either edit the default ones in `Cards/`, or symlink them to your own.

 ## Use
 To run locally, simply do:
 ```